Jay8991/law_firm_flask/readme.md

     Copied images from contact-images folder back to images folder *Moving those images to a new folder broke some of the code in my page.
 I'd recommend copying images if you'd like to move them to a different folder or location to avoid breaking other code.
     Made subtle formatting changes to header and footer links to closer mirror the mockups.
 I didn't make the changes to Jay's contact-us page.
 I'd rather not change any of your formatting without you approving the changes first.

+    ## NEW CHANGE by Jay ##

+    10/31/21 9:02pm cst
+    On top of what frank did, added who-we-are.html linked all of the pages including the links on the footer and logo added the changes frank did on header and footer to all the files